aws/aws-cli/awscli/examples/ssm/get-patch-baseline-for-patch-group.rst

 **To display the patch baseline for a patch group**

-This example displays the patch baseline for patch group ``Production``.
+This example displays the patch baseline for a patch group.

 Command::